Skip to content

 Log entry pattern for logback used for writing log entries.

-This parameter could be also configured by setting DQO_LOGGING_PATTERN environment variable.
+This parameter can also be configured by setting the DQO_LOGGING_PATTERN environment variable.

 --dqo.logging.total-size-cap